LLM Gateway Architecture

 - Execute the primary provider/model and compatible fallbacks.

-- Return a normal provider-compatible response while recording route/fallback/cost metrics.
+- Return a normal provider-compatible response while recording bounded route/fallback terminal telemetry.

 /pick endpoint for product clients.